List of awards and nominations received by Northern Exposure

-Northern Exposure is an American television drama series created by Joshua Brand and John Falsey and produced by Cine-Nevada Productions and Universal Television.
-The show originally aired in the United States on CBS between July 12, 1990 and July 26, 1995, with 110 episodes split five seasons.
+Northern Exposure is an American comedy-drama television series created by Joshua Brand and John Falsey and produced by Cine-Nevada Productions and Universal Television.
+The show originally aired in the United States on CBS between July 12, 1990 and July 26, 1995, with 110 episodes split across five seasons.
 The series, which starred Rob Morrow, Barry Corbin, Janine Turner, John Cullum, Darren E. Burrows, John Corbett, Cynthia Geary, Elaine Miles, Peg Phillips, Paul Provenza and Teri Polo, follows a New York City physician who sets up his practice in an eccentric small town.

-Northern Exposure garnered critical praise and amassed 123 nominations for various industry awards.
-This includes 39 Emmy awards (with 7 wins), 10 Golden Globe awards (with 2 wins), 6 TCA awards (with one win), 19 Q awards (with two wins), 4 Directors Guild of America awards (one win) and 3 Writers Guild of America awards, as well as winning 2 consecutive Peabody Awards.
+Northern Exposure garnered critical praise and amassed 116 nominations for various industry awards.
+This includes 39 Primetime Emmy Awards (with seven wins), 10 Golden Globe Awards (with two wins), six TCA Awards (with one win), 19 Q Awards (with two wins), five Directors Guild of America Awards (one win) and three Writers Guild of America Awards, as well as winning two consecutive Peabody Awards.

 Several Northern Exposure cast members received awards and nominations for their individual work.
-Janine Turner, who portrayed lead character Maggie O'Donnell, received the most award nominations (12) while Valerie Mahaffey is the only actor on the series to win a Primetime Emmy Award.
+Turner, who portrayed lead character Maggie O'Donnell, received the most award nominations (12), while Valerie Mahaffey is the only actor on the series to win a Primetime Emmy Award.